-Rep. Frederica Wilson: Trump's call 'not a good message'
+Rep. Frederica Wilson: Kelly lied about FBI ceremony

+Wilson told CNN's Alisyn Camerota that Kelly's "empty barrel" remark was racist, but didn't explain why.

+"We looked it up in the dictionary, because I had never heard of an empty barrel.
+And I don't like to be dragged into something like that," she said.

-Washington (CNN)Rep. Frederica Wilson said Friday that President Donald Trump's message to the late Sgt.
-La David Johnson's family is "not a good message to say to anyone who has lost a child at war."
+Trump and Wilson have engaged in a public dispute over the past several days over a highly sensitive call placed to the late Sgt.
+La David Johnson's family.
+The President, according to the congresswoman and a family member present during the condolence call, said Johnson "knew what he signed up for."
+Wilson said Friday that is "not a good message to say to anyone who has lost a child at war."

-"You don't sign up because you think you're going to die," the Florida Democrat told CNN's Alisyn Camerota on "New Day."
+"You don't sign up because you think you're going to die," she told CNN.
 "You sign up to serve your country."

+She was referring to how Kelly, a Gold Star father, said he was "brokenhearted" by the congresswoman's criticism.
+He said he had advised Trump on what to say before he called the families of the four fallen soldiers who died during an ambush in Niger earlier this month, including the point that soldiers "knew what the possibilities were" of joining the military.

+Wilson said Friday that she didn't misinterpret anything when she listened in on that call.

+"There's nothing to misinterpret.
+He said what he said," the Florida Democrat said.
+"I just don't agree with it.
+I just don't agree with that's what you should say to grieving families."

+On Thursday night, Trump again refuted Wilson's account of his call, deeming it a "total lie" hours after his own chief of staff said she mischaracterized the call.

-She also said that instead of responding to Trump's tweet Thursday night -- the President said Wilson made a "total lie" about his condolence call to Johnson's widow -- she wants to shift the focus on receiving more information from the Pentagon about the Niger attack.
+Wilson, who listened in on the call via speakerphone because she is close with the family, said that she wants to shift the focus on receiving more information from the Pentagon about the Niger attack.

 "My emphasis today is on my constituents and helping them lay our hero to rest," she said.
 "That's where my head is today.
 I'm also concerned about (Sgt.
 La David Johnson) and his last moments.
 I want to know why he was separated from the rest of the soldiers."